 3. Healthy flirting knows it doesn’t need a motive or goal

 The joy of flirting comes alive when the pressure is off to make a ‘conquest’ or prove a point.
-Maybe you’ve gotten all dressed up, squeezed into your favorite red dress and perilously high heels and headed to a nightclub.
-Someone cute approaches, you get to talking, buy each other a few drinks.
-There’s a magnetic attraction , the conversation is great, but by the end of the night, by mutual agreement, there’s no next step.
+Maybe you’ve gotten all dressed up, squeezed into your favorite red dress and perilously high heels, and headed to a nightclub.
+Someone cute approaches, and you get to talking and buy each other a few drinks.
+There’s a magnetic attraction, and the conversation is great, but by the end of the night, by mutual agreement, there’s no next step.

 Maybe you exchange numbers, maybe you don’t.
 None of this means your night was a bust.
 Healthy flirting doesn’t come with an agenda.
 It could also be that a good bout of flirting leads to a great one-night stand and no more.
 That’s amazing too.
 That’s the great thing about good flirting – you win either way.

 Related Reading: Online Flirting: With These 21 Tips, You Will Never Go Wrong!